 (4) Monitor the services provided to the individual and ensure the individual's health, safety, and welfare.
 The monitoring shall include quality assurance activities.
 If the county board provides the services, the department of developmental disabilities shall also monitor the services.

-(5) Develop, with the individual and the provider of the individual's services, an effective individualized service plan that includes coordination of services, recommend that the departments of developmental disabilities and job and family services approve the plan, and implement the plan unless either department disapproves it.
+(5) Develop, with the individual and the provider of the individual's services, an effective individualized service plan that includes coordination of services, recommend that the departments of developmental disabilities and medicaid approve the plan, and implement the plan unless either department disapproves it.
 The individualized service plan shall include a summary page, agreed to by the county board, provider, and individual receiving services, that clearly outlines the amount, duration, and scope of services to be provided under the plan.

 (6) Have an investigative agent conduct investigations under section 5126.313 of the Revised Code that concern the individual;